mhsjlw/native-voxel-generator/README.md

 You'll need [rust](https://www.rust-lang.org/) installed to compile the package.
 Once you've gotten it installed, just

     npm install voxel-worldgen

+**Note:** If the program doesn't compile, try to build it with root/administrator permissions.

 Then, if you are using it with flying-squid, simply add voxel-worldgen as the generator inside the `settings.json`!